You'd Be So Nice to Come Home To

 "You'd Be So Nice to Come Home To" is a popular song written by Cole Porter for the 1943 film Something to Shout About, where it was introduced by Janet Blair and Don Ameche.
 The song was nominated for the Academy Award for Best Original Song in 1943 but lost to "You'll Never Know".
+It featured in The Fortune Cookie, a 1966 Billy Wilder movie, sung by Judi West.